Would Hiding Like Count Actually Reduce Pressures For Instagrammers?

 as stated in the app: "We want your followers to focus on what you share, not how many likes your posts get" pic.twitter.com/MN7woHowVN

-If this new Instagram design was rolled out likes on permanent posts would be hidden from other users, but not account owners.
+If this new Instagram design is rolled out Likes will be hidden from other users, but not account owners.

 “We want your followers to focus on what you share, not how many likes your posts get.
-During this test, only the person who shares a post will see the total number of likes it gets,” Instagram notes within the design mock up.
+During this test, only the person who shares a post will see the total number of likes it gets,” Instagram has said.

 Why would Instagram want to create a version of the app that hides likes from other users?